page_title_detailed

 Who is eligible for a lumpectomy?

-Eligibility for lumpectomy surgery is based on many factors, including tumor size and location.
-If you’ve been offered a choice between mastectomy or lumpectomy surgery plus radiation, and you’re concerned about losing a breast, lumpectomy may be a good option.
-Choosing lumpectomy surgery usually means that you also need to be able to make it to appointments for radiation therapy, which typically begins about a month after surgery and is given every day for several days or weeks, depending on the type of radiation given.
+If you’ve been offered a choice between mastectomy or lumpectomy plus radiation, and you’re concerned about losing a breast, a lumpectomy may be a good option.
+Choosing this procedure usually means that you also need to be able to make it to appointments for radiation therapy, which typically begins about a month after surgery and is administered daily for several days or weeks, depending on the type of radiation given.

 You may be a good candidate for lumpectomy surgery plus radiation therapy if: